The Pathophysiology of Osteoporosis

 Too much RANKL secretion, however, promotes bone loss.
 So, what can you do to prevent it?

-If you choose to go the pharmaceutical route, you can take the anti-resorptive drug, denosumab (marketed as Prolia and Xgeva), which prevents bone remodeling by binding to and preventing RANKL from doing its job, thus preventing osteoclasts (but also your immune cells, specifically your T cells) from maturing and doing theirs.
+If you choose to go the pharmaceutical route, you can take anti-resorptive drugs marketed as Prolia and Xgeva, which prevent bone remodeling by binding to and preventing RANKL from doing its job.
+Thus preventing osteoclasts (but also your immune cells, specifically your T cells) from maturing and doing theirs.

 RANKL can be controlled safely, naturally

 In addition to our modern diet, aptly called the SAD (Standard American Diet), which promotes inflammation in numerous ways — including delivering far too much omega-6 and far too little omega-3 (the omega-6: omega-3 ratio of the SAD is 20:1!) — many other environmental and lifestyle factors in our lives promote osteoclast-activating, bone-busting inflammation.
 (And you can expect to hear more about them, and how to avoid them, in future blogs.)
 A key factor discussed in this post is that just improving your omega-6: omega-3 ratio can go a long way towards putting out any chronic inflammation smoldering in your body, and the increase in RANKL-RANK binding it promotes.

 Another action you can take is to increase your body’s production of RANKL’s natural decoy, another protein produced by osteoblasts called osteoprotegerin.
 Osteoprotegerin (OPG) also binds to RANKL, effectively preventing RANK-RANKL binding.
-In contrast to the drug, denosumab, however, our natural OPG does not completely shut down osteoclast formation and activity, but allows necessary healthy bone remodeling (and immune cell maturation!) to continue.(28)
+In contrast to drugs like Prolia and Xgeva however, our natural OPG does not completely shut down osteoclast formation and activity, but allows necessary healthy bone remodeling (and immune cell maturation!) to continue.(28)

 How can we encourage our natural production of OPG?